-Just over three weeks ago we lost my mother to lung cancer.
+It was almost a year ago we lost our mother to lung cancer.
 In the week before her death, while sitting in the early morning darkness of her hospital room, I was overwhelmed by a wave of sorrow and regret.
 I was sickened by the terrible realization that I had wasted precious time and opportunities that would never return….

 My parents were divorced shortly after I moved to Colorado Springs to attend culinary school in August of 1996 The next time I returned home to visit everything had changed.
 Home was a different place, populated with different people in the same bodies.
 The idea of home that I grew up with was gone.
 That idea of a lost home is what drove me to keep travelling, cooking and searching for my next family.